shariorfarhan07/shariorfarhan07/README.md

 ## 🚀 About Me
 I am self-motivated, optimistic, and hardworking.
-Currently, I am a graduate from Brac University in the CSE department.
+Currently, I am a graduate from Brac University.
 I am always passionate about learning new things.
 Programming has always been my passion.
 I have learned and gained a lot of experience by doing various projects.
 I have a thirst for achievement and participated in multiple competitions.

 ## 🛠 Skills